Understanding the Security Risks in PHP File Downloads

 }

 Before modifying server configurations or implementing large file handling, ensure you have current backups of any files and configurations that might be affected by changes.
+Testing on a staging environment first helps identify configuration issues before they affect production.

-Upload Security: The Other Half of the Equation
+Upload Security: The Foundation of Safe Downloads

 Secure downloads depend on secure uploads.
 An attacker who can upload malicious files defeats the purpose of secure download handling.
 Uploaded files must be validated before storage using server-side checks, not just browser-reported MIME types.